 School of Earth, Environment and Society

 The School of the Earth, Environment and Society (SEES) offers both natural and social science courses and programs, including undergraduate degrees in Environmental Science, Environmental Policy and Analysis, Geology and Geography.
-The School also offers graduate programs in Geology and Applied Geospatial Sciences.
+The School also offers a master's program in Geology and a graduate certificate in Geospatial Technology.
 By bridging the natural and social sciences, SEES prepares students for a variety of careers relevant to important societal issues, including water and energy resources, climate change and sustainability.
 Many of our students take advantage of our extensive course options in geospatial sciences, important technologies broadly utilized in a variety of disciplines.

 FEATURED